sidharth0024/ai-study-planner/README.md

 Map prerequisites so you don't get stuck

 Prevent cramming with balanced daily loads

+ITS 100% REAL-TIME and WORKING because I have Created it on my VS Code and Tested this on my Local Host.
+So it's not just lines of Code it is a ACTUAL REAL WORLD based SOLUTION.

 ✨ Key Features
 1. Smart Time Allocation